Installation

 -

-To downgrade, using the installer from an earlier release will normally work without the the need to uninstall first.
+To downgrade, use the installer from an earlier release, which will normally work without needing to uninstall first.

-Further notes are in the installer script itself.
+Manual de-installation notes are displayed when the installer script is first loaded

 Other Software